 - Cambridge Transcription – Hires for legal and corporate transcription, experience required.

-- Cyber Dictate – Are currently looking for US based workers with experience in legal transcription.
+- Cyber Dictate – Are currently looking for US based workers with experience in legal transcription (minimum three years).

 - eTranscription Solutions – Typing speed of no less than 80 wpm required.
 Experience needed, details on career page.